MohamadYusuf/WebRx-Site/docs/command-binding.md

 {% include sample-warning.html %}
 # The Command-Binding

-The command-binding adds an event handler so that a [command](/docs/commands.html#start) will be invoked when the associated DOM element is clicked and additionally takes care of enabling and disabling the element depending on wether the command can currently execute or not.
+The command-binding adds an event handler so that a [command](/docs/commands.html#start) will be invoked when an input event is raised by the associated DOM element.
+By default the binding responds to the <code>click</code> event.

+The binding also takes care of enabling and disabling the element depending on wether the command can currently execute or not.

 This binding is most commonly used with elements like button and anchors, but actually works with any visible DOM element.